chiragmatkar/web_scrappers/santabanta/README.md

 There are 2 spiders in this project wallpapers and images

 **<h5>wallpapers</h5>**
-This project contains santabanta spider in spiders/wallpapers_spider.py that you can see by running below scrapy commands
+This spider scraps High Definition wallpapers
 Scrap url: http://www.santabanta.com/wallpapers

 Examples: